 This factor from childhood is so subtle that it goes virtually unnoticed by everyone while it does its silent damage to people’s lives.

-As I became aware of the full power and prevalence of Emotional Neglect, I felt compelled to drag it out of the darkness and into the light; to help people to see how it effects them, and to give them the tools to fix it.
+As I became aware of the full power and prevalence of Emotional Neglect, I felt compelled to drag it out of the darkness and into the light; to help people to see how it affects them, and to give them the tools to fix it.

 In 2012, I wrote a book called: Running on Empty: Overcome Your Childhood Emotional Neglect.
 It was the first book written about Emotional Neglect.